 I used my go to vanilla cupcakes and vanilla frosting.
 I simply swapped out the milk and used champagne instead in the cupcake recipe.
 I also added the zest of an orange to this cupcake.
 I love cranberries and orange together so I knew this would be a happy marriage.

 For the frosting, I added to a cranberry puree.
 If you have ever made your own cranberry sauce before for Thanksgiving then you are halfway there.
 I simply cooked cranberries over a stove with a little water and sugar until the cranberries cooked down.
 I then pressed the mixture through a sieve so that my puree was smooth.
 I also added some bubbly straight into my frosting.
-If you wanted, you could leave this out, but since it’s New Year’s Eve it’s a fun addition.
+If you wanted, you could leave this out, since it wouldn't be baked off these would be considered "adult only" cupcakes.